coq/bot/README.md

 already activated, you can disable this integration in the "Settings" / "Integration" menu).

+In your GitLab repository:
+- go to "Settings" / "Members" to add **@coqbot** as a project member with "Developer" role.
-In your GitLab repository, go to "Settings" / "Integration" and create two
+- go to "Settings" / "Integration" and create two webhooks: one with URL
-webhooks: one with URL <https://coqbot.herokuapp.com/pipeline> that will only be triggered by pipeline events, and one with URL
+  <https://coqbot.herokuapp.com/pipeline> that will only be triggered by
-<https://coqbot.herokuapp.com/job> that will only be triggered by job events.
+  pipeline events, and one with URL <https://coqbot.herokuapp.com/job> that will only be triggered by job events.

 In your GitHub repository, go to "Settings" / "Webhooks" and add one webhook with URL <https://coqbot.herokuapp.com/pull_request> that will only be